A manifesto, a shop, a ship

 The Intelligent Compost Toilet

-A comprehensive guide to building, running, and understanding a composting toilet system — written with intellectual rigour and practical clarity.
+Everything you need to build, run, and understand a composting toilet system.
 From biology to bag rotation, from troubleshooting to finished compost.

 A small company